-Although the function is new in Excel 2010, it is simply a renamed version of the Weibull function, which is available in Excel 2007 and earlier.
+Although the function is new in Excel 2010, it is simply a renamed version of the Weibull function, which is available in earlier versions of Excel.

-The chart on the right shows the the Weibull Cumulative Distribution Function with the shape parameter, α = 5 and the scale parameter, β = 1.5.
+The above chart on the right shows the Weibull Cumulative Distribution Function with the shape parameter, α = 5 and the scale parameter, β = 1.5.

-If you want to calculate the value of this function at x = 2, this can be done with the Weibull.Dist function, as follows:
+If you want to calculate the value of this function at x = 2, this can be done by using the Weibull.Dist function, as follows:

 The Excel Weibull.Dist function is described further on the Microsoft Office website.

 If you get an error from the Excel Weibull.Dist function this is likely to be one of the following: